ti-mo/esphome-docs/guides/contributing.rst

 - Components **must** use the provided abstractions like ``sensor``, ``switch``, etc. Components specifically should **not** directly access other components -- for example, to publish to MQTT topics.
-- Implementations for new devices should contain reference links for the datasheet and other sample implementations.
+- Implementations for new devices should contain reference links for the data sheet and other sample implementations.
 - If you have used ``delay()`` or constructed code which blocks for a duration longer than ten milliseconds, be sure to read :ref:`delays_in_code`.
+- Do **not** use ``sstream``/``stringstream`` to format variables into strings.
+This library bloats the compiled binary by over 200 kilobytes (KBs) which causes problems for devices with small amounts (1-4 MB) of flash memory.
 - Comments in code should be used as appropriate, such as to help explain some complexity or to provide a brief summary of what a class, method, etc. is doing.
 PRs which include large blocks of commented-out code will not be accepted.
   Single lines of commented code may be useful from time to time (for example, to call out something which was